NIDDK Central Repository Data and Documentation Submission Guidelines

-To facilitate the transfer of study materials, please review the Study Data Checklist now.
-You will use this checklist to specify the items included in the submission.
+To facilitate the transfer of study materials, please review the Study Data Checklist.
+This checklist should be used to specify the items included in the submission and may be uploaded along with the data package.
+The repository will provide instructions for upload after initial contact regarding the submission.

 The materials needed for submission are: